nowtechnologies/open_ozone_chamber/README.md

 The whole system can be either completely closed, or partially open, where the ionized air can travel through the chamber into a catalyst.
 For the sake of simplicity we recommend building the closed system with the <u>generator inside the sterilization chamber</u>.

-Either way the sterilizer system consists of three separate modules that can be <u>bought or built</u>:
+Either way the sterilizer system consists of four separate modules that can be <u>bought or built</u>:

 * The **generator** is turning atmospheric oxygen into ozone enriched air.
 * The ozone enriched air is pumped into a sealed **chamber**.
 * The **controller** is regulating the sterilization process.
+* The **catalyst** that helps to break down ozone to oxygen. *( optional )*

 #### Open system

 <img src="doc/blocks.png" style="zoom: 33%;" />

 #### Closed system

+:warning: **Note**: this design is only recommended in emergency situations, where sufficient ventilation of the room can be provided!

 ![](doc/closed_block.png)